Arnifabiziagne/Panorama/README.md

     python pangenome_analysis.py -f pangenome_gfa_filename -p project_name -n 100000 -w True -m "random" -r True -s True -c color_filename

+# Requirements
+    We recommend using GFA files with well-structured walks.
+When using path, the naming for P-lines must be in one of the following formats:
+        - genome#chromosome#xxx
+        - genome.chromosome.xxx

 # Options
     -f / --graphfilename : Specify the gfa file location.